 The average UK adult spends nine hours a day sitting down.
-If you have an office job, your overall sitting time may be significantly higher - once you've added in work hours, commuting time and siting down to eat and relax in the evening.
+If you have an office job, your overall sitting time may be significantly higher - once you've added in work hours, commuting time and sitting down to eat and relax in the evening.
 Unfortunately the human body isn't well-equipped for this amount of sedentary time.
 In fact, not moving enough has been linked to musculoskeletal injury, weight gain, diabetes, high blood pressure, cardiovascular disease, some cancers and premature death.
 Studies show that even an hour in the gym won't offset the damage done by sitting all day, because it's the regularity of movement, as well as the amount, that matters.

 Employers, aware of the productivity and profit loss resulting from sitting-related issues, are beginning to look for solutions.

 Our CEO and founder Ian Fletcher-Price said: "We know the healthiest way of working in an office is to move regularly between sitting, standing and moving about.
 We’re not saying abandon your office chairs.
 Just make sure you choose the right one.”

 It is possible for display screen equipment users to incorporate more physical activity into their daily routines without compromising on the amount of work done.
 It's a misconception to think that being present at our screens is a sign of productivity.
 Concentration comes in waves, and we need stimulation, movement and regular breaks for optimal performance.
 When those hazy, brain-fog moments hit throughout the day you can either stare blankly at your screen waiting for inspiration, or you can get up and go for a brisk walk outside.
 You're more likely to feel rejuvenated and inspired with the second option.